How to pose couples: A wedding photographer shares her tips and tricks

 If there’s one mistake photographers should absolutely avoid, it’s not taking the time to build a connection with their clients.
 According to Nolan, that’s when the tension will come through in an image, and that’s the last thing that should happen when documenting such an important event.

 Other things photographers should look out for?
-Hands (of course), “the good side” (everyone has one), and mixed expressions—if one person is laughing but the other has a serious expression, the photo just won’t make sense.
+Hands (of course), “the good side” (everyone has one), and mixed expressions—if is laughing but the other has a serious expression, the photo just won’t make sense.

 “I think hands are very important when we’re posing,” she states.
 “You want to make sure they look relaxed.
 I kind of joke about it [and say], ‘We don’t want Barbie and Ken hands.’
-They always laugh about it.
+They always about it.
 I’m constantly reminding them that I’m looking out for those things and I’ll ask them, ‘Do you have a good side?
 Do you have a bad side?’
 But like I mentioned earlier, those 10, 15 minutes of just getting to know them, putting them at ease, go a long way.”

-See more of Jennifer Nolan’s work here.
+more of Jennifer Nolan’s work here.

 The post How to pose couples: A wedding photographer shares her tips and tricks appeared first on Popular Photography.